Assembless/react-littera/README.md

 }
 ```

-This makes the maintenance and development much easier as you don't have to go through a long JSON file looking for the translation key and each translation is applied directly in one component.
+This makes the maintenance and development much easier as you don't have to go through a long JSON/YAML file looking for the translation key because each translation is declared directly in the component it will be used in.

 ## Install

-Using npm
+via npm

 ```
 npm install react-littera
 ```

-Using yarn
+via yarn

 ```
 yarn add react-littera